shariq1989/cookbook/content/recipe/chili_con_carne.md

 {{< figure src="/images/cconc6.jpeg" class="instructionFigure">}}

-8. Secure the lid and cook on manual high pressure for 40 minutes with a 10 minute natural release.
+8. Secure the lid and cook on manual high pressure for 40 minutes with a 10-minute natural release.
 9. To serve, garnish with onion, cilantro, cheese, and avocado.
 Serve with warm corn tortillas for a cozy touch.

 {{< figure src="/images/cconc7.jpeg" class="instructionFigure">}}